mrspeaker/teletest/README.md

 - Google Wave was da bomb! (+1... sad it died)
 🎊🎉

+ ** So is this one file only?
+Are there other files in the project?
+How do I see them? ** ^ You can only edit one file-at-a-time - there's two files in this project, but only the host gets to drive the show atm.

 interesting.  vim-mode-plus already crashed this for me.  can anyone read this? yep ^ I had some problems earlier on with linters trying to lint files on other people's hard drives :-P